 DAY 01 Cape Town – Hermanus – Swellendam - Mossel Bay

-Depart from Cape Town at around 09h00 and drive eastwards via the beautiful coastal route between Gordon’s Bay and Hermanus, a seaside holiday town (Hermanus is the best place in the World to spot Whales from land – July to Dec).
-After lunch we drive on to Mossel Bay.
-Here we visit arguably the oldest post office in Africa, the Post Office Tree and the site of the first landfall, made by the Portuguese explorer Bartholomew Dias in 1488.
+You depart from Cape Town at around 09h00 and drive eastwards via the beautiful coastal route between Gordon’s Bay and Hermanus, a seaside holiday town.
+(Hermanus is the best place in the World to spot Whales from land – July to Dec).
+After lunch you drive on to Mossel Bay.
+Here you visit arguably the oldest post office in Africa, the Post Office Tree and the site of the first landfall, made by the Portuguese explorer Bartholomew Dias in 1488.
+Over night in Mosselbay.

 DAY 02 Mossel Bay – Oudtshoorn – Cango Caves – Ostrich Farm.